One Of The Nation's Leading Lawyers For Consumers And Homeowners

 Jonathan argued and obtained a favorable appellate opinion in the Sixth Circuit in In re Whirlpool Corp.
 Front-Loading Washer Products Liab.
 Litig., 678 F.3d 409 (6th Cir.
 2012), vacated sub nom., Whirlpool Corp. v.
 Glazer, 133 S. Ct.
 1722 (2013), reinstated Glazer v.
 Whirlpool Corp.
 (In re Whirlpool Corp.
 Front-Loading Washer Prods.
 Liab.
 Litig.), 722 F.3d 838 (6th Cir.
 2013), cert. den., 2014 U.S. LEXIS 1484 (2014), and obtained a favorable opinion as appellate counsel in the Seventh Circuit in Butler v.
 Sears, 702 F.3d 359 (7th Cir.
 2012), vacated, Sears, Roebuck & Co. v.
 Butler, 133 S. Ct.
 2768 (2013), reinstated, Butler v.
 Sears, Roebuck & Co., 727 F.3d 796 (7th Cir.
 2013), cert. den.
 2014 U.S. LEXIS 1507 (2014).
 He also argued and obtained favorable appellate rulings in the Fifth Circuit in McManus v.
 Fleetwood Enters., 320 F.3d 545 (5th Cir.
 2003), and in the Ninth Circuit in Omstead v.
 Dell, Inc., 594 F.3d 1081 (9th Cir.
 2010).

-Jonathan currently serves as lead counsel in In re: Whirlpool Corp.
+Jonathan currently serves as Court-appointed lead counsel in In re: Whirlpool Corp.
 Front-Loading Washer Litig., MDL No. 2001 (N.D.
-Ohio); sole lead counsel in Smith v.
+Ohio); Court-appointed interim co-lead counsel in In re: Capital One TCPA Litig., MDL No. 2416 (N.D.
+Ill.); Court-appointed interim lead counsel in Smith v.
 State Farm Mutual Automobile Insurance Company, Case No. 13-cv-2018 (N.D.
-Ill.); and interim co-lead counsel in In re: Capital One TCPA Litig., MDL No. 2416 (N.D.
+Ill.); and Court-appointed interim lead counsel in In Re: Navistar Maxxforce Engines Marketing, Sales Practices and Products Liability Litigation, Case MDL No. 2590 (N.D.
 Ill.).
-He previously served as co-lead counsel in In re: Imprelis Herbicide Litig., MDL No. 2281 (E.D.
-Pa.) and in In re: Mercedes-Benz Tele Aid Contract Litig., MDL No. 1914 (D.N.J), where he obtained certification of a nationwide consumer protection litigation class, and twice successfully defended it in the Third Circuit.
+He previously served as Court-appointed co-lead counsel in In re: Imprelis Herbicide Litig., MDL No. 2281 (E.D.
+Pa.), which resulted in a nationwide settlement of property damage claims in an amount of almost $575 million, and as Court-appointed co-lead counsel in In re: Mercedes-Benz Tele Aid Contract Litig., MDL No. 1914 (D.N.J), where he obtained certification of a nationwide consumer protection litigation class, and twice successfully defended it in the Third Circuit.

 With Professor Samuel Issacharoff, Jonathan was the primary author of the certiorari opposition papers in the Whirlpool and Sears cases in the United States Supreme Court, which ultimately resulted in a denial of certiorari.